evilusean/Pysean/ImageInASean-ChromiumExtenSean/README.md

 A Chrome extension for automatically downloading images from 4chan

+In order to batch download from a thread, make sure that your adblocker is temporarily disabled, the tabs download works with it enabled.

 ## Recent Updates for Ungoogled Chromium

 The extension has been updated to work with Ungoogled Chromium's stricter security policies: